kingdido999/zooming/README.md

 <img src="img/journey.jpg" data-action="zoom" />
 ```

-If you click while holding your meta key (⌘ on mac) or (ctrl on windows), it opens the image in a new tab.
+If you click while holding your meta key (`⌘` or `Ctrl`), it opens the image in a new tab.

 ## Advanced

 For all supported APIs and options, see [Documentation](http://desmonding.me/zooming/docs/index.html).

 #### Zoom into a high resolution image

+Prerequisite: the hi-res image should have the exact same aspect ratio as your regular image.

 Option 1: Add `data-original` attribute to the image: